Data Protection Toolkit - Document your processing activities

 The full accounts are not required to be publicly accessible, though much of the type of information that you're recording here will go in to your privacy notice (in clear and plain language) so that data subjects have the background they need to make informed choices, and to demonstrate your transparency.

-You should maintain these records to cover the processing activities that you do after the 25 May 2018.
-If you cease to undertake an activity, keep the record but note that you've stopped and when.
+You should maintain these records to cover the processing activities that you undertake after 25 May 2018.
+If you cease an activity at some point in the future, keep the record but note when you stopped.
 And if you start a new activity or use some of the personal data that you have already in a substantially new way as part of your regular activities, then you should also record that.

 - brief description of the data subjects.
-Categorise into groups like employees, regular clients, business contacts, etc.
+You can categorise groups such as employees, regular clients, business contacts, etc.

 - types of personal data (category), noting in particular if any special category data is included.